geromueller/ansible-vagrant-ubuntu/README.md

 # ansible-vagrant-ubuntu
-Setup secure Ubuntu with Ansible and Vagrant
+Setup secure Debian with Ansible and Vagrant

+## Developer

+Use 'vagrant up' to start machine
+Use 'vagrant provision' to run ansible again
+Use 'vagrant halt' do shutdown the machine
+Use 'vagrant ssh' to log into the machine via ssh

+Access the website via http://localhost:8080 or https://localhost:808